Pinterest Pixel

 When working in Excel, one of the most common operations I perform is multiplication.

 But have you ever wondered what symbol Excel uses for multiplication?
-Unlike traditional math, where we use the multiplication sign (×), Excel follows programming conventions and uses the asterisk (*) as the multiplier symbol.
+In contrast to conventional math, where we use the multiplication sign (×), Excel will use the asterisk (*) as the multiplier symbol.

 When working in Excel, one of the most common operations I perform is multiplication.
 But have you ever wondered what symbol Excel uses for multiplication?
-Unlike traditional math, where we use the multiplication sign (×), Excel follows programming conventions and uses the asterisk (*) as the multiplier symbol.
+In contrast to conventional math, where we use the multiplication sign (×), Excel will use the asterisk (*) as the multiplier symbol.

-In this article, I’ll walk you through how to use the multiplier symbol in Excel, common multiplication formulas, and a few advanced tips to enhance your calculations.
+In this article, I’ll walk you through how to use the multiplier symbol in Excel.

 Key Takeaways:

-• Excel uses the asterisk (*) as the multiplier symbol instead of the traditional × sign.
+• Excel uses the asterisk as the multiplier symbol.

-• Advanced multiplication functions like PRODUCT() and MMULT() help with multiplying ranges and matrices.
+• Functions like PRODUCT() and MMULT() help with multiplying ranges and matrices.

 • Common errors include incorrect cell references, using an ‘x’ instead of *, and ignoring the order of operations.